zephyrproject-rtos/zephyr/boards/arduino/mkrzero/doc/index.rst

 Supported Features
 ==================

-The arduino_mkrzero board configuration supports the following hardware
+The arduino_mkrzero/samd21g18a board configuration supports the following hardware
 features:

 +-----------+------------+------------------------------------------+